jnuyens/teslaprep/README.md

 # Tesla Prep Model 3 delivery

 A comprehensive guide on preparing for, taking delivery of, and owning a Tesla Model 3.

-I couldn't find a good resource for the soup-to-nuts process of buying a Model 3, so I made one.
-This document is adapted from Will Fealey's UK-based [guide](https://fealey.co.uk/tesla/things-to-check-when-you-pick-up-your-tesla/577) on the Model S. It's been Europeanised and edited for the Model 3, with many new links and additional resources since Will's was originally written.
-It has been adapted by Jasper Nuyens, Tesla Hacker and maintainer of the Model X delivery Checklist for years.
+This document is adapted from Will Fealey's UK-based [guide](https://fealey.co.uk/tesla/things-to-check-when-you-pick-up-your-tesla/577) on the Model S. Edited by Mykeln and further adapted by Jasper Nuyens, Tesla Hacker and maintainer of the Model X delivery Checklist for years.

-## Start
-Congratulations!
-You've configured a Model 3.
-Now comes the hardest part: waiting.

-You'll receive an email from Tesla saying something to the effect of "We'll be in touch!"
-Do not get financing quotes at this time.
-They expire after 30-days, and you will need to re-run credit checks.

-### First contact
-You will eventually be contacted by a Tesla Delivery Advisor/Scheduler who will confirm your delivery date.
-Make sure your Tesla account reflects this date.
-When you get a VIN number, your vehicle has been assigned to you.

 ## On delivery day, prior to arrival:
 1. Have the Tesla app installed on your smartphone prior to arrival for delivery.